-At present, the Reserve Bank issues T-bills of three maturities: 91-days, 182-days, and 364-days.
+At present, the Reserve Bank issues T-bills of three maturities: 91-day, 182-day, and 364-day.

 (1) 91 Day T-Bills

 These are again two types- ordinary and ad-hoc.
 Ordinary treasury bills are issued to public and RBI for enabling central government to meet temporary requirements of funds.
 Treasury bills were used to be sold to public at a fixed rate throughout the week to commercial banks and the public.
 They are repaid at par on maturity.
 The difference between the amount paid by the tenderer at the time of purchase and the amount received on maturity represents the interest earned and also known by discount.